elisa-tech/wg-lfscs/lfscs-meetings/resources/Minimum_Linux_Requirements_for_Executing_a_Minimal_Application.md

 while recognizing that in some use cases, the so-called optional features may be essential for a given application to function properly.

+**Disclaimer**: Because of the carefully crafted test program and setup used during the investigation, it should not be assumed that these findings will apply to any custom-made payload, which is likely going to exert many more functionalities, which here remain dormant, due to lack of activation.

+The test program used here probably represents the most favorable application one might run, and no real-world safety design should use it as a reference for justifying the omission of additional safety analysis.

 # Objectives and Scope

 ## **Objective**